A conversion and extension of a derelict mill into 15 new luxury apartments

-An additional fifth floor was added requiring disproportionate collapse design criteria to be accommodated and to assess the existing structure and foundations suitability for the new loads.
+A fifth floor was added requiring innovative engineering allowing for disproportionate collapse design criteria to be accommodated.
+The existing structure and foundations were investigate and assessed for the increased loads.

 A survey of the existing building was carried out to confirm all steel beam sizes, column sizes, wall thicknesses, with trial pits undertaken to establish existing footing details.
 Brick samples were taken for laboratory testing to establish mortar and brick strengths, whilst core samples were taken from the concrete floors to check for reinforcement and for laboratory testing to establish concrete strength.

 The historic steel beams and cast iron columns were carefully checked by drilling small holes to verify their properties.